 - Microbiological water quality—CSIRO Land and Water’s Environmental Contaminant Mitigation and Technologies Program based in Queensland, has formed the German Australian Joint Cooperation for Water Micro-Biology with Technologiezentrum Wasser (TZW, German Water Centre) funded under the BMBF Asia-Pacific Research Area (APRA) programme.

 - Painkillers—The University of Queensland’s Centre for Integrated Preclinical Drug Development (CIPDD) has a strong history of collaboration with German pharmaceutical giant Boehringer Ingelheim International in cutting-edge pain research.

 - Tuberculosis vaccine strengthening—JCU’s Australian Institute for Tropical Health and Medicine and Max Planck Institute for Infection Biology have a shared interest in overcoming multi-drug resistant strains of TB.

-GrantConnect, the Australian Government’s grants information system, provides details of the many grants available including those supporting international research collaborations.
+Australian government grants information system provides details of the many grants available via national government departments and institutions including those supporting international research collaborations.

 Some of our key German partners

 |Technical University of Munich||Bielefeld University|

 Download or share the Queensland + Germany – Collaborating on Science fact sheet .

 Academic Excellence - German Immersion and Extension